abhiwand/atk/api-doc/src/main/resources/python/frame/bin_column.rst

     Array of values containing bin cutoff points.
     Array can be list or tuple.
     Array values must be progressively increasing.
-    All bin bountries must be included, therefore with N bins, you need N+1 values.
+    All bin boundaries must be included.
+    With N bins, you need N+1 values.

 include_lowest : bool (optional)
     Specify how the boundry conditions are handled.